The EU works with its international partners to develop consistent policies on the regulation of financial markets and capital movements.

 The EU holds regular talks on financial regulation with its key economic partners, in particular the USA, Japan, China, Canada, India, Russia and Brazil.

-The European Commission may recognise that the regulatory or supervisory regime of certain non-EU countries is equivalent to the corresponding EU framework
+The European Commission may determine that the regulatory or supervisory regime of certain non-EU countries is equivalent to the corresponding EU framework

 An essential tool through which the EU can intervene where necessary to prevent conflict or respond to emerging or current crises.